Antony Pappusamy: Episcopate

-He was appointed Auxiliary Bishop of Madurai and Titular Bishop of Zaba on 5 November 1998 and ordained a Bishop on 4 February 1999.
-He was appointed Bishop of Roman Catholic Diocese of Dindigul on 10 November 2003.
-He was appointed Archbishop of Roman Catholic Archdiocese of Madurai on 26 July 2014 by Pope Francis.
+He was appointed Auxiliary Bishop of Madurai and Titular Bishop of Zaba on 5 November 1998 and ordained a Bishop on 4 February 1999 by Archbishop Marianus Arockiasamy.
+He was appointed as First Bishop of the Roman Catholic Diocese of Dindigul on 10 November 2003 and installed on 28 December 2003.
+He was appointed Archbishop of the Roman Catholic Archdiocese of Madurai on 26 July 2014 by Pope Francis and installed on 24 August 2014.
 He also chairs Tamil Nadu Bishops' Council's commission for Clergy and Religious.

 He was appointed Apostolic Administrator of the Diocese of Palayamkottai on 29 June 2018 by Pope Francis, replacing Bishop Jude Gerald Paulraj.
 He continued to remain the Apostolic Administrator until the consecration of Bishop Antonysamy (Bishop of Palaymkottai).

-On 6 June 2020, he was appointed as Apostolic Administrator of Kuzhithurai upon the resignation of Bishop Jerome Dhas Varuvel, S.D.B.
+On 6 June 2020, he was appointed Apostolic Administrator of Kuzhithurai upon the resignation of Bishop Jerome Dhas Varuvel, S.D.B.